|

 affect the toxicity of the herb itself.
 The toxicity of some plants

 is known to vary with season.
+The lack of safety regulation

 and the ease at which herbal medicines may be obtained likely increase